pre-srfi/in-source-documentation/template.md

 (read-doc [port])
 ```
 The `read-doc` procedure converts in-source documentation text and
-external representations of Scheme objects into `doc` records.
+external representations of Scheme objects into `doc` records or objects.
 It
-returns the next `doc` record parsable from the given textual input
+returns the next `doc` record or object parsable from the given textual input
 port, updating `port` to point to the first character past the end of
+the unattached in-source documentation text, the documentation-attached Scheme
-the external representation of the unattached in-source documentation text or
+object, or non-documented external representation of the object.
-attached Scheme object.

 When parsing in-source documentation text, this procedure must recognize the
 escape sequences `\#` and `\\`, and convert them to `#` and `\`, respectively.
-No other escape sequences may be supported.
+No other escape sequences should be supported.
 This procedure shall not strip
 whitespace present in the documentation text.

-It is an error if the attached `#? ... ?#` syntax is read, but there
+It is an error if the attached `#? ... ?#` syntax is read, but there are no more
-are no more Scheme objects to read before the port is exhausted.
+objects to read before the port is exhausted, or the next object read is also a
+documentation comment.
+It is an error if an unattached documentation comment
+appears after the dot in a dotted list.

 If the `port` argument is not supplied, `(current-input-port)` shall be used.